Back to Blog

 Limited Risk (Transparency Obligations)

-Customer-facing chatbots, virtual assistants, AI-generated content including deepfakes, plus emotion recognition or biometric categorisation where not banned.
-For SMEs: disclose to users that they are talking to AI, and label AI-generated content.
+Customer-facing chatbots, virtual assistants, deepfakes and certain AI-generated text on matters of public interest, plus emotion recognition or biometric categorisation where not banned.
+For SMEs: disclose to users that they are talking to AI, and label deepfakes or AI-generated text published to inform the public.
 Article 50 obligation, straightforward to implement.

 Minimal Risk (No Specific Obligations)